Nice to meet you.

 • Robust API and third-party integrations: Since these tools are part of a larger logistics workflow, I looked for robust API and third-party integrations to add more flexibility and scalability.
 These tools seamlessly integrate with your ERP, accounting systems, telematics providers, and other apps like fuel management systems, HR software, and even customer management tools.

 My evaluation isn't just limited to one mode of transportation or dispatching process.
-It is a combination of listing various features for other industries who want to optimize and supervise their fleets more effectively.
+It is a combination of listing various features for other industries that want to optimize and supervise their fleets more effectively.

 Out of the 40 fleet management tools I initially acknowledged, I shortlisted 6 that are perfect solutions to manage, automate, and digitize fleet management.